serdeliverance/turro-lingo-api/README.md

 # m-flashcards

 Flashcards for learning languages.
-This project born from a real need and also comes in handy to dive deeper into `Kotlin`, `Spring Boot`, `Nextjs`, `Typescript` and related technologies.
+This project born from a real need and also comes in handy to dive deeper into `Java`, `Spring Boot`, `Nextjs`, `Typescript` and related technologies.

 ## Stack

 - `Nextjs + Typescript`
-- `Kotlin + Spring`
+- `Kotlin + Spring Boot`
 - `Cypress`
-- `Mongo`
+- `Postgres`
 - `Docker`

 ## Requirements